List of Ivy League public policy schools: Rankings

-Based on research output, Princeton's Woodrow Wilson School ranks as No. 1 out of all policy schools, followed by Harvard's Kennedy School and Columbia's SIPA.
-Based on number of publications, the Kennedy School ranks No. 1, followed by the Wilson School and SIPA.
+Based on the volume of global leaders produced, research output, and brand recognition, Harvard's Kennedy School ranks as No. 1 out of all policy schools, followed by Princeton’s SPIA and Columbia's SIPA.
+Based on number of publications, the Kennedy School also ranks No. 1, followed again by SPIA and SIPA.

 The Ivy League's international relations programs are ranked in Foreign Policy's "Best International Relations Schools in the World" article.
 The rankings provide a glimpse of international relations as an academic and professional discipline, aggregating responses from 1,514 international relations scholars at U.S. colleges and universities around the country.